-If appropriate, describe publically owned land or property located within the jurisdiction that may be used to address the needs identified in the plan of the properties that were sold are going to be developed into housing projects and are currently under construction.
+If appropriate, describe publically owned land or property located within the jurisdiction that may be used to address the needs identified in the plan

+The Successor Agency started with 65 properties to sell upon its dissolution in 2012 and sold the last property in January 2023.
+Several of the properties that were sold are going to be developed into housing projects and are currently under construction.
 Since affordable housing is a high priority, the City supports the development of these housing projects.